mobizt/FirebaseClient/README.md

 If the size of payload string in async reseut is large, to copy the char array buffer directly, use `AsyncResult::payload().c_str()` instead.

-There is no JSON serialization/deserialization utilized or provided in this library.
+There is no `JSON` serialization/deserialization utilized or provided in this library unless the `JsonWriter` utility class to create the `JSON` object placeholder (`object_t`).

+The `object_t` is the placeholder class represents the `JSON` object used in this libaray.

 - ### Realtime Database Usage